Making a car insurance claim

 - Contact information, namely phone numbers where you can be reached

 You want your claim settled as quickly as possible – so do we!
-How long that takes depends on how severe or complex the loss is.
+How long that takes depends on how severe or complex the loss is, whether or not you need a rental car or clean up service, and other steps that could be involved in your claim.
 Some claims can be wrapped up in a single phone call.
 Others might require us to bring in other claims experts.